tox-dev/tox/docs/faq.rst

 documentation you'll catch it within tox.

 It's best to define one environment to write/generate the documentation, and another to deploy it.
-Use the config substitution logic to avoid defining dependencies multiple time:
+Use the config substitution logic to avoid duplication:

 .. code-block:: ini